jranderson100/FlaskCRUDApp/README.md

 Style improvements

-My app could be much smarter stylistically, but in the short time frame I was focusing on functionality.
+My app could be smarter stylistically, but in the short time frame I was focusing on functionality.
 My timestamp needs to be reformatted on the order page.